MetaAffinity/AIchatApp/README.md

 # ChatGPT: Optimizing Language Models for Dialogue
 We’ve trained a model called ChatGPT which interacts in a conversational way.
 The dialogue format makes it possible for ChatGPT to answer followup questions, admit its mistakes, challenge incorrect premises, and reject inappropriate requests.
 ChatGPT is a sibling model to InstructGPT, which is trained to follow an instruction in a prompt and provide a detailed response.

-# Build and Deploy Your Own ChatGPT AI Application That Will Help You Code
+# Build and Deploy Your Own ChatGPT AI Application
 ![Open AI CodeGPT](https://metaaffinity.net/ai/developaiscreen.jpg)
 ![Open AI CodeGPT](https://metaaffinity.net/ai/chataipreview.png)
 ======== After owned by OpenAI =========